The Best Diamond Jewelry Store in Yakima

 Huge Diamond Inventory:

 Clarity refers to the presence of inclusions in a diamond.
-Inclusions are natural identifying characteristics such as minerals or fractures, that appear while diamonds are being formed.
+Inclusions are natural identifying characteristics such as minerals or fractures that appear while diamonds are being formed.
 They may look like tiny crystals, clouds or feathers.
 Inclusions are usually viewed at 10x magnification.
 The position of inclusions can greatly affect the value of a diamond.
 Some inclusions can be hidden by a mounting, thus having little effect on the beauty of a diamond.
-An inclusion in the middle or top of a diamond could impact the dispersion of light, making the diamond less brilliant.
+Inclusion in the middle or top of a diamond could impact the dispersion of light, making the diamond less brilliant.
 Inclusions are ranked on a scale of perfection known as the clarity scale.
 The scale ranges from F (Flawless) to I (Included) and is based on the visibility of inclusions at 10X magnification.

 Color refers to the degree to which a diamond is colorless.
 The farther from colorless that a diamond’s grade is, the less rare and therefore less valuable it is.
 At the diamond store in Yakima, diamonds are graded on a color scale established by the Gemological Institute of America (GIA), which ranges from D (Colorless) to Z. Icy winter whites (D-I) look stunning in white gold or platinum.
 Warmer colored diamonds (J-Z) are more desirable when set in yellow gold.
 Color differences can be very subtle, and grading is done under controlled lighting and compared against a “master” for accuracy.
 This color chart is representative of the color grades of a diamond.